Kickstarting Web3-Enabled Community Engagement in the IOTA Ecosystem

 - Greg Martin, co-founder of the community DAO aggregator Soonlabs and its DAO platform Soonaverse.

-- Chris Mueller, well-known producer and face of the IOTA Weekly YouTube series.
+- Chris Mueller, a well-known producer and the face of the IOTA Weekly YouTube series.

 Together with Holger and Antonio, the three took on the challenge of deciding which applications would fit most with the initiative's goals and requirements, offering the most potential for the IOTA ecosystem.